 It certainly sounds like the Tibetans have their own version of George Soros to contend with.
 Many of the Communist propaganda targets are Westerners who are looking into Buddhism, but don’t know the differences between the various sects.

 The New Kadampa Tradition is the main group you’re likely to encounter that worships Dorje Shugden.
 They operate World Peace Cafés around the world, primarily in England but a number are also in the States.
-I went to one of the cafés a number of years ago and it was obviously a well-funded operation.
-Given that they may be Communist-funded anti-Tibetan front, and given that the members I met were very cult-like and the place had a weird vibe about it, I’ll be avoiding all of the World Peace Cafés in the future.
+I went to one of the cafés a few years ago and it was obviously a well-funded operation.
+Given that they may be Communist-funded anti-Tibetan front, and given that the members I met were very cult-like and the place had a very weird vibe, my advice is to avoid the World Peace Cafés and adherents of the New Kadampa Tradition.